jordanwmckee/spotify-wrapped/README.md

 - Listen while you browse - you can listen to recommended songs, your top songs, or even from your playlists!
 - Add recommended songs to your playlists or follow recommended artists

+*NOTE: the app is still in development mode and only authorized users are permitted to use the Spotify Web Api and Playback SDK at the moment*

 ### Built With

 <p align="center">